*** Offbeat Perspectives has dug up on our history through online research of 6 of our prominent local political videos.

 The censors declared it a party political film which was illegal, and it was pulled from the 2005 Singapore International Film Festival line-up after the director was warned he could face two years in jail if the screening went ahead.

-Media Development Authority’s (MDA) later lifted the ban in 2009 – given the 26-minute video has already been available online, and viewed more than 400,000 time by the time the ban was lifted.
-MDA explained the Political Films Consultative Committee (PFCC) ” viewed Singapore Rebel as a documentary film” falling within statutory exclusions.
+Media Development Authority’s (MDA) later lifted the ban in 2009, given the 26-minute video has already been available online and viewed more than 400,000 times by the time the ban was lifted.
+MDA explained the Political Films Consultative Committee (PFCC) viewed Singapore Rebel as a documentary film falling within statutory exclusions.

 #3 Zahari’s 17 (2006)

-A 49 minutes film by Martyn See showing an interview with a former newspaper editor Said Zahari sharing on his 17 years as a political detainee in Singapore.
+A 49-minute film by Martyn See showing an interview with former newspaper editor Said Zahari, sharing on his 17 years as a political detainee in Singapore.